-The school calendar includes two staff-only days before the school year begins for students.
-Acknowledging the challenges that our teachers and staff have faced this spring delivering remote instruction under stressful circumstances, the district will focus these in-service days on providing support to staff in the areas of social-emotional health and technology integration.
+The school calendar included two staff-only days before the school year began for students.
+Acknowledging the challenges that our teachers and staff have faced last spring delivering remote instruction under stressful circumstances, the district focused these in-service days on providing support to staff in the areas of social-emotional health and technology integration.

-Additionally, the bell schedule for hybrid and remote learning in the middle and high schools has been modified to allow for a morning common planning period for MS and HS faculty and staff.
+Additionally, the bell schedule in the middle and high schools has been modified to allow for a morning common planning period for MS and HS faculty and staff.
 Elementary schedules already account for common teacher planning time.